FravBox/YagCCs/ThreadPins/readme.md

 {{deleteTrigger 2}}
 {{end}}
 ```

-Note about thread stuff:
+If you're using my code to help you make your own codes that involve threads, please read these notes:
+<details> <summary> Click for Notes about Thread-related CCs</summary>
 If the message in the main channel that says "X started a thread" ever gets deleted, the author comparison won't work.
 This is why I save it to db.

 Also, message type 21 is thread creation message.
-But you can't use this to compare, because if anyone makes a thread via the plus icon in the message bar, instead of using a pre-existing message to create a thread from, it will not fire.
+But you can't use this to compare, because if anyone makes a thread via the plus icon in the message bar, instead of using a pre-existing message to create a thread from, it will not fire. </details>

-**Optional Troubleshooting CC**
+## Optional Troubleshooting CC
 Tells you who the Thread author is and if they're in the database.

 ![image](https://user-images.githubusercontent.com/20410737/178644441-7350ba1d-c882-4a08-9834-dda226f5fd28.png)